-"One of the Scottish FA's 'Leading the Game' 2015-17 goals in Scotland United 2020 is to introduce a children's wellbeing programme to embed safeguarding and child protection.
-Partick Thistle FC fully supports the development of this initiative.
-These policies, procedures and safeguards therefore begin this rights-based process of ensuring children and young people are safe when they play football.
-This begins with understanding and promoting their rights, raising awareness of children's wellbeing and recognising what needs to be done and the requirement to act on this when a child needs help or support.
+"Everyone at Partick Thistle is fully committed to providing the most comprehensive children's wellbeing programme to embed safeguarding and child protection across all facets of the football club, ensuring children and young people are safe when they play and come to football.

+This begins with understanding and promoting their rights, raising awareness of children's wellbeing, and recognising what needs to be done and the requirement to act on this when a child needs help or support.
 Ultimately this will contribute to better experiences for children playing football.

-Regardless of age, gender, ability, ethnicity, location or their ambition to play, the goal is to ensure the consistency of a positive experience for every child.
-In addition to this document, there is a 3 hour Coach Education workshop that every member of Partick Thistle FC staff, involved with players under the age of 18, takes part in.
+Regardless of age, gender, ability, ethnicity, location, or their ambition to play, the goal is to ensure the consistency of a positive experience for every child.
+In 2023, we introduced a new digital safeguarding platform called MyConcern often used by leading football clubs, local authorities, schools and statutory services.

 Partick Thistle FC has also been a central figure in establishing the National & Club Safeguarding Officers Networks, to support all of our football family in this important area."

-Gerry Britton, CEO PTFC
+Chris Ross, CEO PTFC